 Jules Allard et ses fils of Paris, the world's most noted interior designers at the turn of the Twentieth Century, were responsible for the interiors of Vernon Court.
-The Marble Hall, Petit Salon and Ballroom were all modeled after the Marie Antoinette suites at the Palace of Versailles.
+The Marble Hall, Petit Salon and Ballroom were all modeled after the Marie Antoinette private suites at the Palace of Versailles.
 Allard completed many other mansion interiors in Newport including The Elms, Rosecliff, The Breakers, and Marble House.
 The two loggias at opposite ends of the building were decorated with murals undertaken by Tiffany Studios' muralist, James Wall Finn.
 They were inspired by the Villa Giulia in Rome, home to Pope Julius III.
 The formal sunken gardens at Vernon Court were designed by the New York landscape architects, Wadley & Smythe, and were inspired by the Pond Garden at Hampton Court Palace created by King Henry VIII for his ill-fated Queen, Anne Boleyn.

 Newport has an unparalleled architectural heritage; it is a virtual Museum of Architecture.
-These illustrious 'Gilded Age' mansions are striking architectural monuments and are preserved forever, designated as such by the U.S. Department of the Interior, as parts of the National Historic District.
+These illustrious 'Gilded Age' mansions are striking architectural monuments and are preserved forever, designated as such by the U.S. Department of the Interior, as parts of a National Historic District.
 Vernon Court lies little more than an hour south of Boston, and is just over three hours from New York City.